DDinghoya/streamline/README.md

-This is currently a direct copy of USB Loader GX from SourceForge.
+This is a fork of USB Loader GX.